Iron Horse Express

 The train station is also being remodeled to improve accessibility and more easily accommodate larger crowds.

 When the train renovation is complete, we will have the only fully renovated Allan Herschell train in operation!

 No matter where you are in Deadwood — whether on the ninth hole of the Gold Mine course or inside the ice cream shop wrestling with the decision of strawberry versus peach — if you have a toddler in tow, there is one sound that will likely bring your activities to an abrupt (albeit temporary) halt: the train whistle.

-The Iron Horse Express, powered by a Ford commercial industrial engine, takes visitors on a half-mile ride through wooded portions of Deadwood that have been peppered with props, including a variety of animal statuary.
+The Iron Horse Express, an Allan Herschell Company original, powered by a Ford commercial industrial engine, takes visitors on a half-mile ride through wooded portions of Deadwood that have been peppered with props, including a variety of animal statuary.
 From the open-air cars, passengers are sure to spot a wolf, a fox, a bear or two, and even an armadillo.
 The train fires up every 30 minutes starting at the top of the hour.
 It costs $3 per person to ride, and children aren’t the only ones who enjoy it: You’re never too old to claim a seat on the Iron Horse Express.

 Dinosaur Canyon Coaster

 Round up your friends, family and kids and soar through our Dinosaur Canyon on Deadwood’s kiddie coaster designed for laughter and screams.

 You may wonder if it’s true.
 But, that’s only if you forget that Deadwood is a magical place where the past is very much alive.